p2panda/handbook/website/docs/specification/replication.md

 - The goal of replication is two peers converging to the same state, over data they are mutually interested in.
 This involves some sort of announcement mechanisms which aids finding peers who are interested in the same data.
 - Data in a p2panda network can be categorised in form of schemas.
 Schemas are dedicated to support specific applications.
 A node expresses its support of an application by supporting the required schemas, trying to actively find and gather all new data from them.
 - Before two peers begin the replication process they must first identify other peers which may hold data they are interested in.
 - To do this they publish an `Announce` message which contains the schemas that they support.
-Doing this is like saying "I am interested in receiving and sharing any data associated with these [schema][schema]".
+Doing this is like saying "I am interested in receiving and sharing any data associated with these [schemas][schemas]".
 - Throughout this document we introduce two exemplary peers, Peer A and Peer B, which replicate with each other:
-    - Peer A has a set A of [documents][documents] of [schema][schema] S
+    - Peer A has a set A of [documents][documents] of [schemas][schemas] S
     - Peer B has another, diverging set B of documents of schema S
     - Peer A announces they are interested in documents of schema S by publishing an `Announce` message
     - Peer B eventually receives the `Announce` message from Peer A, comparing it to its own interest